AlexETay7/Differential-Leveling-for-Civil-Engineers/README.md

 ### **_OVERVIEW:_**

 Differential leveling is a surveying technique used to determine the difference in elevation between two points.
 This repository contains the front and back-end logic for a simple web-based tool designed for civil engineers to perform differential leveling calculations.
+My dad is a civil engineer and hearing about this concept inspired me to design this tool to make the calculations easier.

 ### **_INCLUDED FILES:_**